SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 i.e. not purely algebraic (which means that their derivative shows up in the residual equations).
 This is required for the algorithm to be able to find consistent initial conditions.
 Notice that the first two variables are determined by their changes, but the last is simply determined by the conservation equation.
-Thus we use `differential_vars = [true,true,false]`.
+Thus, we use `differential_vars = [true,true,false]`.

 As with the other DifferentialEquations problems, the commands are then to solve